Feltsss/Top-Down-Approach/Notes/Overview.md

 * The Transmission Control Protocol (TCP) and the Internet Protocol (IP) are two of the most important protocols in the Internet.

+### What Is a Protocol?

+* A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.

+* Hosts are sometimes further divided into two categories: clients and servers.

+### The Network Core

+* the mesh of packet switches and links that interconnects the Internet’s end systems

+* To send a message from a source end system to a destination end system,the source breaks long messages into smaller chunks of data known as packets.Between source and destination, each packet travels through communication links and packet switches (for which there are two predominant types, routers and linklayer